bjornburkle/rabbit_normalization/README.md

 Finally, the `-p` option should be included if you wish to create a plot of the normalized spectrum.
 Doing this will save a plot in the current directory (has the default name `normalized_spectrum.png`) as well as an image saved in the `plot/` directory.
 The image saved to the `plot/` directory will include the name of the activity input file in its name.

-A sample version of a properly edited input file is seen in `act_test.txt`.
+A sample version of a properly edited input file is seen in `activities/act_test.txt`.
 As an example, type the following command into the terminal:

  `python normalize.py -a act_test.txt -p`